wesleyZero/ChE_Capstone/README.md

 4. Use [way too many lambda functions (anonymous functions)](https://github.com/wesleyZero/ChE_Capstone/blob/newBranch/Level3.m#L372-L444).
 I clearly like lambda functions and they are very nice for making some functions more readable.
 But the way I used them in this huge script wasn't making things easier to understand, it was making it harder.

+5. Did not make modular code.
+[Look at this disaster I created!!! omg](https://github.com/wesleyZero/ChE_Capstone/blob/newBranch/Level3.m#L640-L1110) This really should have been a collection of functions in a few different scripts.
+I kept digging a deeper grave instead of just putting parts of this monster into other functions.
+It's completely unreadable and impossible to maintain.
+I feel ashamed for creating it, but sometimes the best way to learn a lesson is to torture yourself by doing it the wrong way....
+Never forget